This quick guide explains the steps required to install Microsoft Edge Browser in Arch Linux, Manjaro, and other similar Arch-based distributions.

-- After you finished installing, you can find the Edge in application menu.
-Or from the command line, run
+- After you finish installing, you can find the Edge in the application menu.
+Or, from the command line, run

-- When you run the first time, you can set up your preferences, such as how you want your new Tab to be appeared.
+- When you run the first time, you can set up your preferences, such as how you want your new Tab to look.
 Then, if you have a Microsoft account, you can log in to set up sync in Edge.

-- Other than that, all the features in Edge almost similar and self-explanatory.
+- Other than that, all the features in Edge are almost similar and self-explanatory.

-- If you need extensions, the good news is, several important Google Chrome Extensions can be used in Microsoft Edge easily.
-We wrote a guide about it – how to install Google Chrome Extensions in Microsoft Edge.
+- If you need extensions, the good news is several important Google Chrome Extensions can be used in Microsoft Edge easily.
+We wrote a guide about installing Google Chrome Extensions in Microsoft Edge.
 Check it out.

-- You can also have option to select built-in dark mode and search provider.
+- You can also have the option to select built-in dark mode and search provider.

-- In our test, Microsoft Edge performed better in terms of memory, CPU in compared with other Chromium based browsers.
-Hence, you can experience it for yourself, however the experience may vary.
+- In our test, Microsoft Edge performed better in terms of memory and CPU than other Chromium-based browsers.
+Hence, you can experience it for yourself.
+However, the experience may vary.

 Additional Packages in AUR

-That said, I hope you are able to Install Microsoft Edge Browser in Arch Linux and Manjaro using above guide.
-Let us know in the comment box below if you are facing error/issues about the stated instructions here.
+That said, I hope you are able to Install Microsoft Edge Browser in Arch Linux and Manjaro using the above guide.
+Let us know in the comment box below if you are facing errors/issues with the stated instructions here.